joshudson/Emet/README.md

 me about the same time.
 Since Microsoft has not been interested in addressing the shortcomings of their APIs, I went ahead and did so.

+From this came the other Emet modules; each one solves a simple API problem in a simple manner, and work with the same high reliability Emet.Filesystems provides.
+Simple sometimes means different things to different people.
+Abstractions should not leak in surprising ways.
+The Emet family:

+* Emet.FileSystems: APIs for operating on files, symbolic links, and hard links.

+* Emet.VB: Extra extensions for working with Visual Basic's limitations, for working with legacy Visual Basic code.
+There's little to no use importing this into C# programs.

+* Emet.MultiCall: Library for assisting in making amalgumated single-file binaries with multiple programs inside them.

 [License](LICENSE)

 ## Philosophy